St Peter’s Basilica is one of the largest churches in the world.

 The masterpiece has been subject to abuse at the St. Peter’s Basilica.

-In the early 1700s four fingers of the statue broke which were repaired in 1736.
+In the early 1700s, four fingers of the statue broke, but they were repaired in 1736.

-However, the statue took a major hit in 1972, when a geologist named Laszlo Toth did significant damage to the statue with a geologist’s hammer.
+However, the statue took a major hit in 1972 when a geologist named Laszlo Toth significantly damaged it with a geologist’s hammer.

-Post this attack the statue was restored and ever since has been carefully protected in a bulletproof glass.
+The statue was restored after this attack and has been carefully protected in bulletproof glass.

 3. There are 100+ tombs in St Peter’s Basilica